01 of 20

 08 of 20

 With advice from a carpenter friend, Katie and her husband from Made to Be a Momma used drywall, two-by-fours, and plywood to box in all vestiges of the brick.
-They screwed the two-by-fours directly into the brick with cement screws.
+They screwed the two-by-fours directly into the brick with concrete screws.
 At the top is stained cedar.
 With a fresh coat of white paint, the result is a fresh and clean fireplace.Continue to 9 of 20 below.

 09 of 20